Gary Mulligan: Non-League

 On 28 June 2018, Mulligan signed with Southern League Division One Central side Corby Town and was immediately named club captain by manager Steven Kinniburgh, who was a former Kettering teammate.
-He made 43 appearances over the course of the 2018–19 season, helping the "Steelmen" to a third-place finish and a place in the play-offs.
-Corby went on to reach the play-off final, but were beaten 4–3 by Bromsgrove Sporting after extra-time.
+He made 43 appearances throughout the 2018–19 season, helping the "Steelmen" to a third-place finish and a place in the play-offs.
+Corby went on to reach the play-off final but were beaten 4–3 by Bromsgrove Sporting after extra time.
 He and Ash Robinson stepped up to the post of joint-caretaker managers following Kinniburgh's resignation in July 2019.
 They stayed in the role until the appointment of Mark Peters on 28 February, at which point Mulligan remained in a playing capacity.
 He made 28 appearances in the 2019–20 season, which was abandoned due to the COVID-19 pandemic in England, and again he confirmed he would be staying on at the club in June.
 He featured eleven times in the 2020–21 season, which was also curtailed early due to the ongoing pandemic.

 On 7 March 2022, Mulligan joined United Counties League Premier Division South side Harborough Town.
 He helped the "Bees" to win the United Counties League Premier Division South title at the end of the 2021–22 season.
+He featured 36 times in the 2022–23 campaign as the club posted an eighth-place finish in the Northern Premier League Division One Midlands.
+He played 23 games in the 2023–24 season, including the play-off semi-final defeat to Hinckley Leicester Road.
+He played eight matches of the 2024–25 campaign, departing the club following the conclusion of the season.

+In June 2025, Mulligan joined Northern Premier League Division One Midlands club AFC Rushden & Diamonds.

+Personal life

+After leaving full-time professional football, Mulligan now works as a P.E teacher at Kettering Buccleuch Academy.